MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/cloud-discovery-custom-apps.md

 title: Add custom apps to Cloud Discovery in Cloud App Security
 description: This topic provides information about how to add custom apps to Cloud Discovery in Cloud App Security to monitor Shadow IT.
 keywords:
-author: rkarlin
+author: shsagir
-ms.author: rkarlin
+ms.author: shsagir
-manager: rkarlin
+manager: shsagir
 ms.date: 12/10/2018
 ms.topic: conceptual
 ms.collection: M365-security-compliance